douglasramos/race-analysis/README.md

 # Race Analysis

 This is a simple application that aims to show a simple, yet consistent, project using **Clean Architecture**, **Domain Driven Design** and **SOLID Principles**.
-We also create a simple web frontend to show some result.
-In this way we created a total decoupled Backend and Frontend, which nowadays is a great practice.
+A simple web frontend was also implemented to show some results.

-The App consist in generate a report on a given Race.
-The data input is a template file .txt in which each line correspond to a Race Event containing some useful information.
+This app consists in generate a report of a given Race.
+The data input is a template file .txt in which each line correspond to a Race Event containing information about the race.
 This file can be found on the PresenterWeb Folder (That Folder is the Start of the application)

 ## Using The App